A Pain in the Pullman: Production notes

 A Pain in the Pullman is the longest short film the Stooges made at Columbia Pictures, running at 19 minutes, 46 seconds; the shortest is Sappy Bull Fighters, running at 15 minutes, 19 seconds.
 Filming was completed between April 29 and May 4, 1936.

 This is the first short in which Moe, Larry, and Curly are actually referred to as "The Three Stooges" in the dialogue.

 The closing shot of the Stooges leaping over a bush, and landing on a trio of bucking steers was reused at the end of A Ducking They Did Go.
-The same gag was used in the end of The Ren and Stimpy Show episode "Rubber Nipple Salesmen" (show creator John Kricfalusi was apparently a big fan of the Three Stooges, using a good number of Stooge gags as part of his tenure with Ren and Stimpy; the character of Stimpy is himself based on Larry).

 The plot device of performers traveling via rail and enduring sleeping hardships was previously used by Laurel and Hardy in 1929's Berth Marks.
 Female comedy team ZaSu Pitts and Thelma Todd also borrowed the plot device for their 1932 short Show Business (directed by Jules White).
 Gus Schilling and Richard Lane remade the film in 1947 as Training for Trouble.

 The name "Johnson" was shouted a total number of 10 times.